Throttle Control (ETC) Light Comes On? Here’s Why And What To Do

 Put it back on the car, don’t forget to fasten all the bolts and plug it in again.

 A bottle of brake cleaner should be less than $10.
-You can get it from any hardware store.
+You can get it from any ordinary hardware store.

 Breaking Butterfly Valve Motor